When are the Cricket World Cup 2019 semi-finals? When do England play?

 England are guaranteed to finish third, meaning they will be in action on Thursday 11th July at Edgbaston, and will face either Australia or India depending on results this weekend.

-New Zealand are all-but certain to finish fourth, meaning they will take on the highest-positioned team out of Australia or India on Tuesday 9th July in Manchester.
+New Zealand are guaranteed to finish fourth, meaning they will take on the highest-positioned team out of Australia or India on Tuesday 9th July in Manchester.

 How to watch the Cricket World Cup semi-finals